LizeRaes/coding-assistant-comparison/README.md

 | **Watch Out** | Potential pitfalls, limitations, or concerns. |

 ## ✨ Get Involved
 Want to help?
-Here’s how:
+Here's how:

 👩‍💻 **Developers**: Test AI tools and report your findings!
 🔍 **AI Enthusiasts**: Spot and report inaccuracies.
-🔧 **Tool Creators**: Keep your tool’s data fresh.
+🔧 **Tool Creators**: Keep your tool's data fresh.
 📢 **Influencers & Bloggers**: Share this project to help developers choose wisely.

 ✅ **Contribute easily**: Check the [CONTRIBUTING.md](docs/CONTRIBUTING.md) guide for how to submit your updates.